 Buddhism teaches the Dependent Origination of our individual existence; but it repudiates the belief in a God-Creator.
-Buddhism speaks of the continuity but without existence. rebirth. the transmigration of an immortal soul: it explains life as a causally connected and conditioned process of existence, a becoming.
+Buddhism speaks of the continuity of existence, rebirth, but without the transmigration of an immortal soul: it explains life as a causally connected and conditioned process of existence, a becoming.